We’ve all heard why it’s a bad idea to vote for a third party candidate. The smart guys on the radio tell me that it’s…

 Maybe the political calculation of the guys on the radio is why we seem to have politicians that are out of touch with the American people.

-Instead of voting for what we really want and moving those agreement percentages closer to our ideal, we vote for the lesser of two evils but end up moving those agreement percentages away from our ideal over successive elections.
+Instead of voting for what we really want and moving those agreement percentages closer to what we want, we vote for the lesser of two evils but end up moving those agreement percentages away from our ideal over successive elections.

 Think about it.
 If you’re going to vote for the lesser of two evils anyway, what incentive does your less evil candidate (or future less evil candidates) have to give serious consideration to what he disagrees with you about?